yekyam/yekyam.github.io/_posts/2023-04-16-the_case_for_cpp.md

 In the section "Data Hiding - C" I purposefully left a bug.
 Instead of allocating space and copying the contents of the `char*` parameter, I directly stored the pointer into the array.
 This is a bug; there is no guarantee that the string is properly managed.
 If our dynamic array outlives the string, then the pointer would point to garbage memory.
 If the string is not null-terminated, that would also lead to potential bugs.

-In C++, we usually don't need to worry about string handling issues like this.
+In CPP, we usually don't need to worry about string handling issues like this.
 Non-reference object parameters automatically call their respective copy constructors, meaning we wouldn't need to worry about copying our string.
 On top of that, `std::string` manages the contents of our string, meaning we don't need to worry if the internal array is null-terminated or not (unless constructing from a char*).

 ## Wrapping Up